augustobecker/Born2beRoot/README.md

 * [How does it work?](#how-does-it-work)

 <h2 align="center" id="what-is-born2beroot" > What is Born2beRoot?</h2>
 The forth project at 42.
-It consists of having you set up your first server by following specific rules.
+It consists of having you set up your first server by following specific rules, develop a sricpt to display important system informations and turn in a signature.txt file at the root of your repository (You must paste in it the signature of your machine’s virtual disk).

 <h3 align="center">:bookmark_tabs: The Rules: </h3>